 OXFORDSHIRE FOLK DANCE ASSOCIATION

-Welcome to the Oxfordshire Folk Association.
-The OFA is an umbrella body co-ordinating folk dance in Oxfordshire.
+Welcome to the Oxfordshire Folk Dance Association.
+The OFDA is an umbrella body co-ordinating folk dance in Oxfordshire.
 It also organises a few events in its own right, details of which are on the diary page.

 Are you looking for the Oxford Folk Weekend (previously the Oxford Folk Festival)?
 If so, try here